kallebelins/semantic-kernel-graph-docs/docs/api/integration.md

     }
 );

-// Use in graph executor
-var graph = new GraphExecutor("LoggedGraph", "Graph with structured logging");
+// Use in graph executor (pass the logger via constructor) var graph = new GraphExecutor("LoggedGraph", "Graph with structured logging", graphLogger);
-graph.SetLogger(graphLogger);
 ```

 ### Advanced Logging Configuration